Fock-Goncharov dual cluster varieties and Gross-Siebert mirrors: Scattering diagrams in mirror symmetry

 across every codimension one cone $\rho \in \P$, where $D_\rho$ is the class of the curve stratum corresponding to $\rho$. \end{itemize}

 The definition of the canonical scattering diagram is based on the enumerative geometry of maps $f \colon (C,x) \rightarrow X $ from rational curves $C$ to $X$ with a prescribed tangency condition along $D$ at a given marked point $x$ on $C$.
-Rational curves in $X$ meeting $D$ at a single point are expected to come in $(n-2)$-dimensional family \cite[Lemma 3.9]{gross2021canonical}.
+Moduli spaces of rational curves in $X$ meeting $D$ at a single point have expected dimension $n-2$ \cite[Lemma 3.9]{gross2021canonical}.
 The enumerative invariants entering the definition of the canonical scattering diagram roughly count $0$-dimensional families of maximally degenerated configurations of such curves.
 The precise definition \cite[\S 3.2]{gross2021canonical} is based on logarithmic geometry and the theory of \emph{punctured log Gromov--Witten invariants} \cite{ACGS}.

-These invariants, denoted $N_{\tau,\beta}$, are indexed by a $(n-2)$-dimensional family $\tau$ of tropical curves in $(B,\P)$ called a \emph{wall type} \cite[Definition 3.6]{gross2021canonical} and a class $\beta \in NE(X)$.
+These invariants, denoted $N_{\tau,\beta}$, are indexed by an $(n-2)$-dimensional family $\tau$ of tropical curves in $(B,\P)$ called a \emph{wall type} \cite[Definition 3.6]{gross2021canonical} and a class $\beta \in NE(X)$.
 The tropical curves in $\tau$ are dual intersection complexes of the curve $(C,x)$ mapping to the dual intersection complex $(B,\P)$ of $(X,D)$.
 In particular, they have a single unbounded edge corresponding to the marked point $x \in C$.
-The $(n-2)$-dimensional family of these unbounded edges traces out a $(n-1)$-dimensional cone $\fod_\tau$ in $B$ contained in a maximal cone of $\P$.
+The $(n-2)$-dimensional family of these unbounded edges traces out an $(n-1)$-dimensional cone $\fod_\tau$ in $B$ contained in an $n$ or $(n-1)$-dimensional cone of $\P$.
 The direction $u_\tau \in \Lambda_{\fod_\tau}$ of these unbounded edges prescribes the contact order of $C$ with $D$ at the marked point $x \in C$.
-Finally, a multiplicity $k_\tau$ is attached to $\tau$, equal to the lattice index of the lattice of integral tangent vectors of the $(n-1)$-dimensional cone formed by the union unbounded edges of the source tropical curve inside the lattice of integral tangent vectors of the image of this cone in $B$ \cite[(3.10)]{gross2021canonical}.
+Finally, a multiplicity $k_\tau$ is attached to $\tau$, equal to the lattice index in $\Lambda_{\fod_\tau}$ of the sublattice given by the image of the integral tangent vectors to the $(n-1)$-dimensional cone formed by the unbounded edges in the family of source tropical curves \cite[(3.10)]{gross2021canonical}.

 \begin{definition} The \emph{canonical scattering diagram associated to $(X,D)$}, denoted by $\foD_{(X,D)}$, is the scattering diagram in the tropicalization $(B,\P)$ of $(X,D)$ over $(NE(X),\varphi)$, given by the union of walls $\{(\fod_\tau,f_{\tau,\beta}) \}$ with